tauri-apps/tauri-docs/docs/guides/building/linux.md

 :::

-5. Update the package info: `sudo apt-get update && sudo apt-get upgrade -y`.
+5. Update the package information: `sudo apt-get update && sudo apt-get upgrade -y`.

-6. Install webkitgtk for ARM: `sudo apt install libwebkit2gtk-4.0-dev:armhf`.
+6. Install the required webkitgtk library for your chosen architecture:
+   - For ARMv7: `sudo apt install libwebkit2gtk-4.0-dev:armhf`
+   - For ARMv8 (ARM64): `sudo apt install libwebkit2gtk-4.0-dev:arm64`

-7. Set the PKG_CONFIG_SYSROOT_DIR for the appropriate arch: `export PKG_CONFIG_SYSROOT_DIR=/usr/arm-linux-gnueabihf/`.
+7. Set the `PKG_CONFIG_SYSROOT_DIR` to the appropriate directory based on your chosen architecture:
+   - For ARMv7: `export PKG_CONFIG_SYSROOT_DIR=/usr/arm-linux-gnueabihf/`
+   - For ARMv8 (ARM64): `export PKG_CONFIG_SYSROOT_DIR=/usr/aarch64-linux-gnu/`

-8. Build the app by specifying the desired ARM version: `cargo tauri build --target armv7-unknown-linux-gnueabihf`.
+8. Build the app for your desired ARM version:
+   - For ARMv7: `cargo tauri build --target armv7-unknown-linux-gnueabihf`
+   - For ARMv8 (ARM64): `cargo tauri build --target aarch64-unknown-linux-gnu`

+Choose the appropriate set of instructions based on whether you want to cross-compile your Tauri application for ARMv7 or ARMv8 (ARM64).
+Please note that the specific steps may vary depending on your Linux distribution and setup.

 ### Automatic Cross-Compilation using a GitHub Action